luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-07-25
+- Remove Lead and Lead-based Feats.
+Use leverage instead.

 #### 2024-07-24
 - Add a tutorial for learning delver creation.
 Still need a worked example.
 - Keep items on card stock